strong-type-systems/libregraphicsmeeting/current/2025/presentations/next-year.md

 # What you can do

+Discuss with your neighbor.

+{% endslide %}

+# What you can do

 - Post on Mastodon (use **#libregraphicsmeeting** and **#lgm**)
   - And follow **@lgm@post.lurk.org**
 - Write a blog post